terrynie/Chat-Room/README.md

 - Users can type chat messages to the chat room.
 - A notification is sent to all users when a user joins or leaves the chatroom.

+## Next Step
+- Add users list to show who is online
+- Add the function chat with one user
+- Fix UI
+- Add Messages record